-The proposed commercial buildings may be supported on shallow spread footing foundation systems bearing on undisturbed dense or firmer native soils or on properly compacted structural fill placed on the suitable native soils.
+New vaults or other structures may be supported on shallow spread footing foundation systems bearing on undisturbed dense or firmer native soils or on properly compacted structural fill placed on the suitable native soils.
 Any undocumented fill and/or loose native soils should be removed and replaced with structural fill below foundation elements.
 Structural fill below footings should consist of clean angular rock 5/8 to 4 inches in size.
 We should verify soil conditions during foundation excavation work.
+The near surface soils will likely require recompaction at foundation subgrade elevations.

 For shallow foundation support, we recommend widths of at least 16 and 24 inches, respectively, for continuous wall and isolated column footings supporting the proposed structure.
-Provided that the footings are supported as recommended above, a net allowable bearing pressure of 3,000 pounds per square foot (psf) may be used for design.
+Provided that the footings are supported as recommended above, a net allowable bearing pressure of 2,000 pounds per square foot (psf) may be used for design.